bsgarcia/SpaceTaskWeb/src/instructions/inst_2.md

 Before the experiment phase (see timeline at the top of this webpage), you will undergo two training phases:
 <br>

-🌌 **Forcefield resistance training:** You will encounter spaceships protected by forcefields.
-Your objective here is to estimate the forcefield resistance of the spaceships indicated by color. <br><br>
+🌌 **shield resistance training:** You will encounter spaceships protected by shields.
+Your objective here is to estimate the shield resistance of the spaceships indicated by color. <br><br>

-🚀 **Spaceship reward training:** You will encounter unprotected spaceships (i.e. without  forcefields).
+🚀 **Spaceship reward training:** You will encounter unprotected spaceships (i.e. without  shields).
 You have to focus on finding the most rewarding spaceship.
 <br>
 <br>
 <br>